 - Personality disorders

-And many others, of course.
-A licensed mental health professional must be the one to certify that you do, in fact, have a qualifying mental health condition AND that having an animal companion helps to reduce and ease your symptoms, making your life more livable.
+And many other mental health conditions and emotional disorders, of course.
+A licensed therapist must be the one to certify that you do, in fact, have a qualifying mental health condition AND that having an animal companion helps to reduce and ease your symptoms, making your life more livable.

 Taking our quick ESA letter assessment can help you get a better idea of your eligibility.
-After you’ve completed this, Pettable will work with you to complete the next steps to obtain an official ESA letter, including booking a live consultation with a licensed mental health professional.
+After you’ve completed this, Pettable will work with you to complete the next steps to obtain an official ESA letter, including booking a live consultation with a licensed therapist.

 During this consultation, you’ll explain some of the symptoms you experience on a daily basis as a result of your mental or emotional illness.
-Your licensed mental health professional will evaluate you to determine if you qualify for an ESA.
+Your licensed medical doctor will evaluate you to determine if you qualify for an ESA.
 If you do, they’ll write an ESA letter for you.

 What Steps Do You Need To Take To Ensure Your ESA Letter Is Legitimate?